“HOW MUCH AM I OFFERED FOR THIS GOOD COOK? SHE IS AN EXCELLENT COOK: CAN MAKE THREE KINDS OF MOCK TURTLE SOUP FROM BEEF, FOWLS, OR FISH”

 But first, a little history of turtle soup.
 For many years turtle soup was considered the finest of fine dining.
-In the early 20th century, the Villa Marguerita , Charleston’s finest hotel of the time, had a $20 bowl of turtle soup on the menu.
-Turtle meat was considered a delicacy, exotic because the meat comes from 5 different places on the turtle, all with different tastes.
-A large snapping turtle is said to contain seven distinct types of meat, each reminiscent of pork, chicken, beef, shrimp, veal, fish or goat.
+In the early 20th century, the Villa Marguerita, Charleston’s finest hotel of the time, had a $20 bowl of turtle soup on the menu.
+Turtle meat was considered a delicacy, and exotic because the meat comes from 5 different places on the turtle, all with different tastes.
+A large snapping turtle is said to contain seven distinct types of meat, each reminiscent of pork, chicken, beef, shrimp, veal, fish, or goat.
 Locally, this dish of English extraction did not survive in Charleston households into the twentieth century.
-Although Charlestonians continued to hire black cooks, few were trained in making Eurocentric foods, and so the food ways that have survived and that we consider Lowcountry style generally have their roots in Africa, but not turtle soup..
+Although Charlestonians continued to hire black cooks, few were trained in making Eurocentric foods, and so the foodways that have survived and that we consider Lowcountry style generally have their roots in Africa, but not turtle soup.

 For many years sea turtles were the meat of choice, so the real thing was out of the question.
 Where to find turtle meat today?
 Of course, cooters are ubiquitous, but I live in an apartment, and dressing them would be an issue.
-I’m not sure that I am prepared to grab the head , chop it off and hang it upside down to drain.
+I’m not sure that I am prepared to grab the head, chop it off and hang it upside down to the drain.
 The high cost of sea turtle meat led to the creation of Mock Turtle Soup.
 Using the same rich broth and a variety of meats in the broth, Mock Turtle Soup imitates not just the flavor but the texture and look of the real thing.
-As an aside, I used chicken livers snipped into small pieces, and that dark flavor is absolutely correct,but you might choose to use dark chicken meat, even surimi (artificial crab) or mild fish filets for this.
+As an aside, I used chicken livers snipped into small pieces, and that dark flavor is absolutely correct, but you might choose to use dark chicken meat, even surimi (artificial crab), or mild fish filets for this.

 Next, I had to find the recipe, so first I went to Charleston Receipts.
 Mrs. Alston’s version found there bears little resemblance to the soup of my childhood.
-Next I searched the internet and pulled out of different recipes the ingredients that I remember as crucial to the thick, brown heady broth of distant memory.
-My creation is exactly as I remember it, and for that reason I share it with you.
+Next, I searched the internet and pulled out different recipes with the ingredients that I remember as crucial to the thick, brown heady broth of distant memory.
+My creation is exactly as I remember it, and for that reason, I share it with you.
 Doubtless, turtle soup fans will enjoy this tasty recreation!
 Bon Appetit!

 Mock Turtle Soup My Recipe Alfred Ray

-1. To one and one half quarts of water add one pound raw lean ground beef and one half pound raw chicken livers sliced small, three bay leaves, 1 teaspoon salt.
+- To one and one-half quarts of water add one pound raw lean ground beef and one half pound raw chicken livers sliced small, three bay leaves, and 1 teaspoon salt.

 Set to boil.

-2. Take one half stick of butter heated with flour, brown to make a rue for thickening.
+- Take one-half stick of butter heated with flour, and brown to make a rue for thickening.
 Set aside.

 One yellow onion